Contract Review & Project Planning

 Time Limits That Cannot Be Contracted Away

 Construction-defect and breach-of-contract claims in Colorado are subject to layered time limits — a discovery-based statute of limitations and an outer statute of repose that runs from substantial completion.
-The specific deadlines vary by claim type, but the key point for contract review is that no contract clause can extend a homeowner's exposure indefinitely or quietly shorten a homeowner's window to sue without that change being clearly disclosed.
+The specific deadlines vary by claim type, but the key point for contract review is that no contract clause can extend a homeowner's exposure indefinitely or quietly shorten the homeowner's window to sue without that change being clearly disclosed.
 We routinely flag indemnity, tolling, and notice provisions that interact awkwardly with these statutory deadlines.

 Key Clauses Every Colorado Construction Contract Should Address

-Most construction disputes we see trace back to two or three contract clauses that were either missing, ambiguous, or one-sided.
+Most construction disputes we see trace back to two or three contract clauses that were missing, ambiguous, or one-sided.
 Whether you are reviewing a builder-provided form or drafting a custom agreement, the following provisions deserve close attention before signing.

 Scope of Work and Specifications